Michele Bachmann

-Born in Waterloo, Iowa, Bachmann moved to Brooklyn Park, Minnesota, as a teenager.
-She graduated from O. W. Coburn School of Law, the law school of Oral Roberts University, and the William & Mary Law School.
-After graduating, she briefly worked in tax law for the Internal Revenue Service before becoming a stay-at-home mom.
-She became involved in local politics, specifically around education.
+Born in Waterloo, Iowa, Bachmann moved to Brooklyn Park, Minnesota as a teenager.
+She earned a bachelor's degree from Winona State University, a Juris Doctor from Oral Roberts University's O. W. Coburn School of Law, and a Master of Laws from William & Mary Law School.
+She briefly worked in tax law for the Internal Revenue Service before becoming a stay-at-home mother.
+She became involved in local politics, focusing on education issues.

-Bachmann formally entered politics in 2000, when she was elected to the Minnesota Senate.
+Bachmann formally entered politics when she was elected to the Minnesota Senate in 2000.
 In 2006, she was elected to the U.S. House of Representatives.
-After her unsuccessful run for president, Bachmann was elected to another term in the House in 2012, before announcing her retirement before the 2014 election.
+After her unsuccessful run for president, Bachmann was elected to another term in the House in 2012.
+She announced her retirement before the 2014 election.

 Since January 1, 2021, Bachmann has been dean of the Robertson School of Government at Regent University.